 Bleeding-edge performance, time-of-flight cameras, and fancy curved displays are nice luxuries, but they’re exactly the right sort of corners that can be cut without consumers noticing too much.
 While the “average consumer” might not really exist (we all have our own needs and wants from a phone after all), even the most eagle-eyed of us struggle to make out a 5fps boost to our games or the subtle pixel-sized differences in camera quality with next-gen hardware.
 Flagships hardware is already excellent for most use cases, so price and aesthetic design have become more important.
 It’s no coincidence that colorway selections are increasingly diverse in recent years.

 With the Galaxy S20 FE, Samsung distilled the quintessential Galaxy S experience down to just $699.
-An impressive feat and one that makes it increasingly difficult to justify $500 more the S21 Ultra’s diminishingly improved features.
+In the battle between the Galaxy S20 FE vs Galaxy S21 Ultra, that’s an impressive feat and one that makes it increasingly difficult to justify $500 more the S21 Ultra’s diminishingly improved features.
 80% of the experience for almost half the price is a value proposition that speaks to most consumer’s common sense.

 Value versus ambition, which comes out on top?